san-diego-tech-hub/sdth-site/src/data/content/get-involved.md

             url: "docs.google.com/forms/d/e/1FAIpQLSeIj25U0pLgLsuud0JWSAxQs_3mkcLI0PCC0pdAmePZb-o1Xg/viewform"
       description: >-

-        The program targets passionate underrepresented youth that do not readily have access to business and entrepreneurial resources.
+        <p>The Be the Boss program targets passionate underrepresented youth that do not readily have access to business and entrepreneurial resources.</p>

-        The vision is to create a network on young entrepreneurs that will learn from one another, each others, and spread the message that anyone can be their own boss.
+        <p>The vision is to create a network on young entrepreneurs that will learn from one another, each others, and spread the message that anyone can be their own boss.</p>

-        How to get involved:
+        <p><b>How to get involved:</b></p>

-        We are currently preparing for our pilot program which starts in June.
-Fill out the one line form if you are interested and if we have available volunteer slots, we will be in contact.
+        <p>We are currently preparing for our pilot program which starts in June.
+Click the button above to fill out the online form, and we will be in contact.</p>

   - program:
       name: "Bright Ideas"